 Ask anyone what to do in Beijing and the first answer will almost certainly by to visit Tiananmen Square.
 The first thing you notice when you visit Tiananmen Square is the sheer size of it.
 It's the third largest city square in the world behind only the Praca dos Girassois in Palmas, Brasil and Merdeka Square in Jakarta, Indonesia which is somehow more than twice the size of Tiananmen Square.
-Let me assure, at a size 440,000 square metres, Tiananmen square is still enormous.
+Let me assure you, at a size of 440,000 square metres, this world-famous square is still absolutely enormous.

-Because of Tiananmen Squares huge size it can feel a little baron There's always some activities and events going on there but everyone is always on their best behaviours.
-Guards and cameras are all over the square and will not stand for any trouble.
-Many people in the international community still associate Tiananmen square with the last time there was any trouble ie the massacre at Tiananmen Square in 1989.
-In 1989 Tiananmen Square pro-democracy protests were crushed by government forces resulting in the . deaths of hundreds of civilians
+Because of Tiananmen Square's huge size it can feel a little baron.
+There's always some activities and events going on there but everyone is always on their best behaviour.
+Guards and cameras are all over the square and the authorities will not stand for any trouble.
+Many people in the international community still associate Tiananmen square with the scenes that were broadcast around the world in 1989.
+In 1989 Tiananmen Square pro-democracy protests were crushed by government forces resulting in the deaths of hundreds of civilians.

 - Chinese Food: The Noodle Pot

 A summary of the enormous popularity of noodle pots in China.